-- We understand that the Property is held freehold. - We have not been provided with a report on title and have, therefore, made various tenure assumptions for the purpose of the valuation reported herein.
-We have assumed that the freehold interest is free from any

-- encumbrances, unduly onerous or unusual easements, rights of way, rights of light, restrictions, outgoings or conditions which would have an adverse effect upon the value of the Property. - If we are subsequently provided with a report on title, we would be able to comment upon any impact its content would have upon the valuation reported herein.
+- We understand that the Property is held heritable (Ownership Interest, Scottish Equivalent of English "Freehold" Tenure). - We have not been provided with a report on title and have, therefore, made various tenure assumptions for the purpose of the valuation reported herein.
+We have assumed that the leasehold interest is free from any encumbrances, unduly onerous or unusual easements, rights of way, rights of light, restrictions, outgoings or conditions which would have an adverse effect upon the value of the Property. - If we are subsequently provided with a report on title we would be able to comment upon any impact its content would have upon the valuation reported herein.
 We would remind you that if information should come to light which contradicts the assumptions made herein this could have a material effect upon our valuation. - We therefore reserve the right to amend our valuation accordingly should this prove necessary.
 We advise that all information relating to the tenure of the subject Property is verified by your solicitors.